JuxBzh/RecyclerViewToolkit/README.md

  - **MultipleChoiceViewHolder**: The ViewHolder that is used by the MultipleChoiceAdapter

 ### Decoration
- - **GridSpacingItemDecoration**: An implementation of RecyclerView.ItemDecoration to add spacing between items displayed in Grid layout
+ - **GridSpacingItemDecoration**: An implementation of RecyclerView.ItemDecoration to add spacing between items displayed in a grid layout

 ## License

-    Copyright 2016 Julien Pédron
+    Copyright 2016 Julien Pedron

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.